saeedchamani/saeedchamani.github.io/_pages/about.md

 Hi!
 I am Saeed Chamani.
 I hold a Master's degree in Bioelectric Engineering from the Iran University of Science and Technology (IUST), where I graduated as the top-ranked student in my class.
 I received my Bachelor's degree in Electrical Engineering from Tabriz University.

-My research predominantly focuses on <b>Deep Learning</b>, <b>Computer Vision</b>, and <b>Medical Image Segmentation</b>.
-I have proposed and advanced novel deep learning architectures—integrating multi-attention mechanisms and hybrid transformer bottlenecks—specifically tailored for complex medical imaging tasks such as echocardiography segmentation and brain tumor analysis.
-My work has been published in peer-reviewed journals, including <i>Scientific Reports (Nature)</i> and <i>Machine Learning with Applications (ScienceDirect)</i>.

-Beyond clinical imaging, I have extensive project experience in intelligent video analytics (YOLOv8 & DeepSORT frameworks), biomedical signal processing (EEG analysis for sleep and schizophrenia datasets), and computational neuroscience.
+My research predominantly focuses on AI in Healthcare, Medical Image and Signal Processing, and Computer Vision.
+I am currently conducting research on multimodal imaging for neuroscience applications, while actively working on the analysis of medical data.

-Currently, I am actively seeking a Ph.D. position in Computer Engineering, Electrical Engineering, or Biomedical Engineering for the upcoming 2026 academic term, aiming to expand my research in AI-driven healthcare solutions.
+Currently, I am actively seeking a Ph.D. position in Computer Engineering, Electrical Engineering, or Biomedical Engineering for the upcoming academic term, aiming to expand my research in AI-driven healthcare solutions.

 </div>